mattpitkin/samplers-demo/Dockerfiles/jupyter/README.md

  * DNest4
  * PyPolyChord

-The container can create notebooks using either a Python 2 or Python 3 kernel, although PyPolyChord can only be run from a Python 2 kernel.
+The container can create notebooks using either a Python 2 or Python 3 kernel.

 > Note: DNest4 is not currently
 > cloned from the [original repository](https://github.com/eggplantbren/DNest4/),